Travel Nurse Across America® provided this article

 Tips to social success as a travel nurse

 So you are on your latest adventure as a travel nurse…you landed the ideal job in your dream city, packed up, and settled in.
 Now what?
-All of a sudden you have some time on your hands and no one to share it with, nowhere to really go, and you’re feeling a little lonely.
+Suddenly, you have some time on your hands and no one to share it with, nowhere to go, and you’re feeling a little lonely.
 It’s perfectly normal to go through this type of adjustment stage as a travel nurse.
 And, with the stressful demands of your job, sometimes it’s better to keep a more moderate schedule.
 However, that doesn’t mean living like a hermit.
 Socializing is very important for everyone’s mental and emotional health.
-To keep nursing and life balanced you should stay connected with people, feel needed and appreciated outside of work and look for opportunities to meet new people that can add richness to your life.
+To keep nursing and life balanced, you should stay connected with people, feel needed and appreciated outside of work, and look for opportunities to meet new people that can add richness to your life.

-Here are a few ways you can meet and win new friends while on a travel nurse assignment.
+Here are a few ways to meet and win new friends while on a travel nurse assignment.
 They may not all be right for your particular personality, but keep an open mind and be sure to give some a fair try.
-Here’s hoping you are on the road to popular very soon.
+Here’s hoping you are on the road to popularity very soon.

-The fitness factor– Join a gym or sign-up for a class.
-Yoga, Pilates, zumba, and other fitness classes are all popular ways to get exposed to a group of diverse people.
+Join a gym or sign-up for a class.
+Yoga, Pilates, Zumba, and other fitness classes are all popular ways to get exposed to a group of diverse people.
 These also provide flexible commitment on your part.
-You set your time at the gym and can usually roam away from a conversation if it’s not working for you.
-Classes have set time limits, so you know there is a little time at the start and finish if you want to pursue a new friend further.
+You set your time at the gym and usually roam away from a conversation if it’s not working for you.
+Classes have set time limits, so you know there is little time at the start and finish if you want to pursue a new friend further.

-Start a club– Once you have a few people that seem to fit well with your personality, it can be very helpful to engage on a regular basis to help those relationships grow.
+Once you have a few people that seem to fit well with your personality, engaging regularly can be very helpful to help those relationships grow.
 Host a book club, regular dinner potluck, or even a wine and cheese tasting to bring people together.

-High tech options– Social media is just as the name suggests, a place to foster socializing.
-Look for Meet Ups, Facebook pages and groups, event pages, and apps that are designed to connect people with similar interests.
+As the name suggests, social media is a place to foster socializing.
+Look for Meet-Ups, Facebook pages and groups, event pages, and apps that are designed to connect people with similar interests.
 Always use precautions to stay safe.
-Never give out personal information online, meet only in well light public places, inform someone about any meetings with location details, etc. For a direct, secure and private communication, try our Nurse to Nurse Connection tool.
-(Please note you must be registered to use this tool).
+Never give out personal information online, meet only in well-lighted public places, inform someone about any meetings with location details, etc.

-Maintain– Once you have done a great job meeting new people and have formed a few friendships, you have to keep them going.
+Once you have done a great job meeting new people and forming a few friendships, you must keep them going.
 Any relationship takes some effort.
 Try to schedule regular “dates” or activities.
-Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even just have a “call date’ to chat.
+Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even have a “call date’ to chat.
 In a world of instant technology and texting, it is still imperative to have live conversations for a relationship to last.